 Ericsson shareholder Cevian to vote against board members at AGM

-STOCKHOLM, March 28 (Reuters) - Activist investor Cevian Capital, one of Ericsson's ERICb.ST largest shareholders, said on Monday it will vote against granting discharge to the company's board members, as well as its president, at the annual general meeting (AGM) on Tuesday.
+STOCKHOLM, March 28 (Reuters) - Cevian Capital, one of Ericsson's ERICb.ST biggest investors, said on Monday it would vote against a motion this week that would clear some board members of responsibility over the possible payment of bribes to militant organisations in Iraq.

+Norway's sovereign wealth fund, another major shareholder, also said it would vote against the motion at the annual shareholders' meeting on Tuesday.

-Ericsson has been under fire from the U.S. Justice Department and its shareholders for not properly disclosing that its investigation in 2019 had showed the company may have paid militant organizations in Iraq.
+Ericsson has been under fire from the U.S. Justice Department and its shareholders for not properly disclosing that its investigation in 2019 had showed the company may have paid militant organisations in Iraq.

 "We still lack the information necessary to make an informed judgment of what went wrong, why, and who should be held responsible," Cevian said in a statement.
 "Given the lack of information and the magnitude of the damage, we have no choice but to hold the entire board accountable."